-If you know that your other coverage has primary responsibility for payment, after you receive services or obtain a covered prescription drug, a claim should be submitted to your other insurance carrier first.
+If you know that your other coverage has primary responsibility for payment, after you receive services, a claim should be submitted to your other insurance carrier first.
 If that claim is processed with an unpaid balance for benefits eligible under this group health plan, you or your provider should submit a claim to us and attach the other carrier's explanation of benefit payment within 180 days of the date of the other carrier's explanation of benefits.
 We may contact your provider or the other carrier for further information.